Are Women with PCOS at Greater Risk for Low Birth Weight?

 Getting Control of Your PCOS Today

 The primary influence of PCOS is Insulin Resistance – your body’s natural ability to manage ‘blood sugar’ correctly.
 The good news is you can control Insulin Resistance, and as a result PCOS, to increase your chances of having a healthy baby.
 It starts with a healthy diet of fruits, vegetable, lean proteins, and complex carbohydrates low on the glycemic scale.
 As for what to avoid, steer clear of processed foods, sugar products, and simple carbohydrates (such as white bread and pasta).
 There are also targeted Nutritional Supplements (vitamins, minerals, and botanicals) you can take to win the battle with PCOS.
 The final component is exercise and staying fit.
 It’s not always easy to change life habits or to find the materials you need to make smarter eating / lifestyle choices.
-That’s where Insulite Labs can help you.
+That’s where Insulite Health can help you.
 Here, with the Insulite PCOS System, you’ll find information about PCOS and a nutritional / exercise program that allows you to manage PCOS so you, and your baby, can have a happy, healthy life.

 - “Conway, G.S., Honour, J.W., & Jacobs, H.S.
 (1989).
 Heterogeneity of the Polycystic Ovary Syndrome: Clinical, endocrine, and ultrasound features in 556 patients.
 Clinical Endocrinology (Oxf.), 30, 459-470.